 • Universal Studios Japan (Osaka, Japan) — Opened March 18, 2021

-• Universal Studios Hollywood (Universal City, California) — Opening February 17, 2023
+• Universal Studios Hollywood (Universal City, California) — Opened February 17, 2023

-• Universal Studios Singapore (Sentosa, Singapore) — Opening 2025
+• Universal Studios Singapore (Sentosa, Singapore) — Opening TBD

-As you can see, only one of the locations — Japan — is currently open to the public.
-So, for now, you’ll need a plane ticket and a passport to jump through the warp pipe and visit the Mushroom Kingdom.
-But, if you can wait until February 2023, you’ll be able to visit the stateside in California.
-Orlando’s version opens in 2025 as part of the brand new Universal Epic Universe theme park.
-Singapore’s version is also expected to open in 2025.
+As you can see, only three of the locations — Japan, Hollywood, and Orlando — are currently open to the public.
+Orlando’s version opened on May 22, 2025 as part of the brand new Universal Epic Universe theme park.
+Singapore’s version is also expected to open at some point soon, possibly even in 2025.

 Is There a Super Mario World at Disney?

 You won’t find Super Mario World at Tokyo Disney Resort, Disneyland in California, or Walt Disney World in Florida.
-Instead, the Mario-themed rides and attractions are only at Universal theme parks — currently only in Japan but eventually in California, Florida, and Singapore.
+Instead, the Mario-themed rides and attractions are only at Universal theme parks — currently only in Japan, California, and Florida.

-The closest thing you’ll find at Disney is inside the Mistukoshi Department Store inside the Japan pavilion at EPCOT’s World Showcase.
+The closest thing you’ll find at Disney is some merchandise inside the Mistukoshi Department Store inside the Japan pavilion at EPCOT’s World Showcase.
 Unfortunately, there are no Mario-themed rides or dining.
-Still, you’ll usually find a nice selection of Nintendo-themed merchandise in the store’s modern pop culture section.
+Still, you’ll often find a nice selection of Nintendo-themed merchandise in the store’s modern pop culture section.

 The Vacationeer is our official travel agency partner and one of the best Universal Travel agencies.
 Why?
 Their agents take the time to get to know your family and vacation needs, and they never charge any fees to use their planning services!
 They’ll make your hotel and dining reservations, secure theme park tickets and express passes, and even arrange ground transportation!